Technology, Operations & Info Mgt

 (Advanced Liberal Arts)

 Teaches students assorted techniques and strategies to identify, approach and solve problems in business and personal areas.
-Students also learn how to program a computer in order to offer efficient solutions for certain types of problems.
-These solutions are created with tools, such as Visual Basic and C++, that are used in real companies.
+Students learn how to write computer programs to offer efficient solutions for certain types of problems using a computer programming language of the instructor’s choice (currently Python).
 Students complete a capstone project to demonstrate their learning, create something of value, and add to their personal portfolio.
 This course emphasizes hands-on computer skill development in a computer lab setting.
+The examples and problems used in this course are drawn from diverse areas such as text processing, webpage scraping, web development and data analytics.

 Prototyping with IT